Agnes of Assisi: Women in religious spaces in the Middle Ages

-Historiography & Legacy
+Historiography and legacy

 Despite Clare being very well documented and remembered, Agnes is entirely the opposite.
 Her name is rarely mentioned in scholarship, and never without some reference to her sister.
 While in recent years more research has been published about early Franciscan nuns, for centuries these women were neglected by academics.

 Agnes was not made a saint for five hundred years after her death, even though her sister was made a saint within two years.
 This is likely because Clare determined and wrote the rule for the Order of Poor Ladies, and she was the first to join Francis.
 For this reason, records of Clare, her letters, and her activities are well kept.
-People in Clare’s time knew she was important because she authored the rule for the Poor Ladies and communicated with powerful men about the establishment of the order.
+People in Clare's time knew she was important because she authored the rule for the Poor Ladies and communicated with powerful men about the establishment of the order.
 Agnes worked closely with her sister, but she was more reserved.
-She followed the rule, but she wasn’t the author, which, to the people that knew her, lessened her significance within the order.
-Her legacy must have disappeared because people didn’t feel she was as close to sainthood as her sister, even though Agnes lived a very similar pious life devoted to God.
+She followed the rule, but she wasn't the author, which, to the people that knew her, lessened her significance within the order, even though Agnes lived a very similar pious life devoted to God.